 - awareness of statutory requirements about forced marriage, extremism, female genital mutilation, child sexual exploitation, peer on peer abuse, domestic abuse and sexual violence;

 - arrangements for pupils on work experience placements.

-Visit Safeguarding Children Sunderland for further information and guidance including:
+Visit the following links for further information and guidance including:

 Cases of possible Child Exploitation (sexual and criminal) are discussed at the SSCP's, Missing, Slavery, Exploitation and Trafficking Sub Group (MSET) on an monthly basis.
-For more information about child exploitation risk assessment and monitoring framework (including screening tool) go to
+The framework can be found in our Professionals page

 Operation Encompass is a unique police and education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.